asutton/origin/ref/concepts/equality.md

     { a != b } -> Optional;
   };
 }
 ```

 ## Documentation

 An *equality comparable* type can be used with `==` to determine when
-its objects are equal (have the same value), and can be used with
+its objects are equal (i.e., have the same value), and can be used with
 `!=` to determine when its objects differ.

 ## Semantics